ESL activities and games for asking "What's this?"

 The sample ESL board work introduces students to the dialogue and grammar that will form the focus of this lesson.
 Students learn to ask basic questions and identify the correct indefinite articles to use with their responses.
 As always, the teacher should try to elicit as much as possible from the students using actions or the students' L1.

-This ESL grammar activity will test whether the students understand when to use the correct indefinite article.
-Write the following style of prompts on the board for the students to complete with a or an:
+Add the following style of prompts to the board for the students to complete with a or an:

 _ pencil case